blueglueau/entrust/README.md

 ```

 Then it's likely that the `id` column in your user table does not match the `user_id` column in `role_user`.
-Match sure both are `INT(10)`.
+Make sure both are `INT(10)`.

 When trying to use the EntrustUserTrait methods, you encounter the error which looks like

     Class name must be a valid object or a string

 then probably you don't have published Entrust assets or something went wrong when you did it.
 First of all check that you have the `entrust.php` file in your `app/config` directory.
 If you don't, then try `php artisan vendor:publish` and, if it does not appear, manually copy the `/vendor/zizaco/entrust/src/config/config.php` file in your config directory and rename it `entrust.php`.